SaberRepublic/Brewboard/README.md

  - Supports Neo-Pixel and RGB/RGBW Star LEDs and string blades (with added MOSFETs and resitors)

-Brewboard is equiped with 0805 resitors and sot23 MOSFETs to keep it's footprint small.
+Brewboard is uses 0805 resitors and sot23 MOSFETs to keep it's footprint small.

-Direct order a board from OSHPark;
+Direct order a board from OSHPark (These are with out resitors and MOSFETs);

 [OSHPark Brewboard Project V2.0.0](https://oshpark.com/shared_projects/X0aroqsG)